Don't let economic and political uncertainty put you off taking control of your career planning.

 Investigating how the Brexit trade deal (and any separate subsequent agreements) will affect the industries that interest you will not only help you come across as commercially aware in interviews; it could also help you decide which types of jobs to apply for.

 4. Can I raise the subject of Brexit at careers fairs?

-5. When I’m at an assessment centre, is it OK to talk about Brexit?
+5. When I’m at an interview or assessment centre, is it OK to talk about Brexit?

-If you are given a case study exercise that involves Brexit, or are asked an interview question about it, you’ll have to address the subject, drawing on your employer and industry research and understanding of current affairs.
-If Brexit is likely to have a direct effect on the industry you want to join, understanding the relevant issues will help you show your commercial awareness.
+If you are given a case study exercise that involves considering the impact of the Brexit agreement on the industry or business, or are asked an interview question about it, take an analytical and factual approach.
+Draw on thorough employer and industry research and an understanding of current affairs.
+Your grasp of the relevant issues will help you show your commercial awareness.

 - How to be your best self at assessment centres

 Remember: it is generally best to take a neutral and factual approach when discussing Brexit in an interview.